UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 }
 ```

+All loadables need to implement `Reflect`, `Default` and `PartialEq`.

 Finally, command loadables must be registered in your app.

 ```rust
 app.register_command_type::<Example>();
 ```

-For details about COB value serialization, see [the section below](Value-serialization).
+For details about COB value serialization, see [below](Value-serialization).

 **Command ordering**

 Commands are applied in a consistent global order, which has four rules:

 1. Files loaded to the app with `app.load("{file}.cob")` are ordered by registration order.
-1. Commands found in a file's **`#manifest`** section are ordered before the file's own commands.
 1. Manifest entries are ordered from top to bottom.
+1. Manifest entries' commands are ordered before a file's own commands.
 1. Commands within a file are ordered from top to bottom.

 The overall structure is 'leaf-first', which is how imports tend to flow (imports have no strict ordering requirements).